How Much Does Adoption Cost in North Carolina?

 • Filing legal paperwork with the court

 Adoption attorney fees vary based on the circumstances of the adoption.
-In an uncontested adoption with a single birth father, legal fees to finalize average $4,000-$4,500.
-The need to terminate the parental rights of an unknown birth father or additional putative fathers, publication fees and contested adoptions may increase legal adoption costs.
+In an uncontested adoption with a single birth father, legal fees to finalize average $4,000-$5,000.
+The need to terminate the parental rights of an unknown birth father or additional putative fathers, publication fees and contested adoptions may increase legal adoption fees.

 Additional Adoption Expenses – Variable

-The following expenses may be necessary during the adoption process and are not included in our agency assistance fee:
+The following expenses may be necessary and are not included in our agency assistance fee:

 • Private Investigator Fees: When necessary, our agency partners with a private investigator to locate a potential birth father in order to serve him notice of the adoption proceedings.
 These services are billed by the hour and may vary depending on mileage.